fpenno/visual-express/README.md

 ### Releases

-This is the first alpha release, although it's already simple, stable and reliable.
+This project is still an alpha release, although it's already simple, stable and reliable.
 Priorities for the next release are CORS enhancements, HTTPS implementation, and auto-reload of listeners and routes.
-If you are planning to run it as Lambda via API Gateway, this next release won't affect you.
+If you are planning to run it as a Lambda function via API Gateway, this next release won't affect you.

 ### Zero Downtime